 Wabasca Lions Club Campground

 Open from May long weekend until early to mid September, it is located 14.5 km West of Wabasca from the four way stop.
-Hugging the shore of the North Wabasca Lake, this campground offers 35 camping stalls (20 powered for $20/night and 15 non-powered for $15/night on a first come, first serve basis--no reservations) nestled in amongst trees, a boat launch, a sandy beach, a day-use area, a water pump, a fish cleaning station, and two group camping sites (6 hook-ups, 8 hook-ups) which are the only sites available by reservation and require a reservation to utilize.
+Hugging the shore of the North Wabasca Lake, this campground offers 35 camping stalls (20 powered for $20/night and 15 non-powered for $15/night on a first come, first serve basis--no reservations) nestled in amongst trees, a boat launch, a sandy beach, a day-use area, a water pump, a fish cleaning station, and two group camping sites (one with 6 power hook-ups, the other with 8 power hook-ups) which are the only sites available by reservation and require a reservation to utilize.

 One of the many lakeside sites at Wabasca Lions Club Campground.

 Tanasiuk (Rock Island Lake Campground)